Todaime/GLO-2004/README.md

 ## __User Guide__

-- Launch the .jap file
+- Launch the ".jar" file
-- Control the position of the loader with key Arrow and the height of the arms with O and P key.
+- Control the position of the loader with the Arrow and the height of the arms with "O" and "P".